naiarani/navlab/README.md

 # navlab
-to store files for research!
+Will be storing all relevant files used for research involving spoofing detection, PNT, GNSS